 In this counseling answer:

-“Children learn what they see, not what they hear.
-Since their eyes remember actions and their brains register pictures, perform your daily acts of worship (prayers, reciting Qur’an, fasting) and tell the truth in front of your child and allow your child to witness others also following Allah’s commandments.
-This can be accomplished by visiting the homes of other Muslims and the mosque and by participating in Islamic events.”
+•Perform your daily acts of worship (prayers, reciting Qur’an, fasting) and tell the truth in front of your child and allow your child to witness others also following Allah’s commandments.

 My dear sister, may Allah Most High bless you for your concern for your daughter.
 Allah has appointed a special station for mothers in Islam because the path of parenthood is often a difficult one and requires the loving devotion, sacrifice, and concern that goes along with raising righteous children, especially in our society.